|A literal "hands on" approach to teaching airbrush makeup|

 |Teaching airbrush makeup in Italy|

-This is inevitably what had happened since that first group.
+This is inevitably what has happened since that first group.

 The fact is, teaching me has made me immensely better as a makeup artist.
-The process of having to explain somebody else, and that of exchanging opinions and information with my own students, has allowed me to learn almost as much as I have taught.
+The process of explaining techniques to my students, and that of exchanging opinions and information with them, has allowed me to learn almost as much as I have taught.

 And Angela?
 Well, not only did she become an airbrushing enthusiast, but also a very dear friend, who is now helping me in most of my videos.
-Whenever you see female hands in the footage, they are hers.
+Whenever you see female hands on the screen, they are hers.